cvogt/cbt/README.md

 Other design decisions
 --------------------

-CBT tries to couple it's code very loosely.
+CBT tries to couple its code very loosely.
 OO is used for configuration in build files.
 Interesting logic is in simple supporting library classes/objects, which can be used independently.
 You could even build a different configuration api than OO on top of them.